Analysis | Why China’s $2.9 Trillion Trust Industry Is Sparking Fears of Contagion

 2. What is Zhongzhi?

 Zhongzhi is a shadow banking giant, with interests in trust companies, wealth management and private equity.
-The Beijing-based firm was founded in 1995 by Xie Zhikun, who built the firm into a sprawling empire.
-Xie died of a heart attack in 2021, just as Covid-19 and pandemic lockdowns slowed China’s economy and increased volatility in its capital markets.
-Today it manages about 1 trillion yuan ($138 billion) in assets.
+The Beijing-based firm was founded in 1995 by Xie Zhikun, who built it into a sprawling empire.
+Xie died of a heart attack in 2021, just as the Covid-19 pandemic slowed China’s economy and increased volatility in its capital markets.
+Today the firm manages about 1 trillion yuan ($137 billion) in assets.
 One of its most important investments is a 33% stake in Zhongrong Trust, which has 270 products totaling 39.5 billion yuan coming due this year, according to Use Trust data.
 The average yield on those products amounted to 6.88%, compared with the benchmark 1.5% one-year deposit rate paid by banks.

 3. What’s gone wrong at Zhongzhi and Zhongrong?